How to Protect Yourself from Fraud

 Current consumer alerts

-Inheritance scam involving use of Intact Insurance’s logo
+Inheritance scam involving use of Intact Insurance’s logo or address

 If you have questions regarding the authenticity of any correspondence sent by Intact Insurance, please contact your broker or email: FraudTips@intact.net.